bregman-arie/devops-exercises/README.md

 <details>
 <summary>How container achieve isolation from the rest of the system?</summary><br><b>

-Through the use of namespaces.
+Through the use of namespaces and cgroups.
 Linux kernel has several types of namespaces:

   - Process ID namespaces: these namespaces include independent set of process IDs
   - Mount namespaces: Isolation and control of mountpoints